 Moss Point is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Mississippi.
 With a population of 13,654 people and nine constituent neighborhoods, Moss Point is the 30th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Moss Point is generally considered to be a blue-collar town.
-37.18% of the Moss Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Moss Point is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Moss Point who work in office and administrative support (14.40%), food service (7.82%), and teaching (6.99%).
+Moss Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Moss Point is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Moss Point who work in office and administrative support (15.44%), food service (8.69%), and sales jobs (6.20%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Moss Point has relatively fewer families with younger children, and/or college students.
 Combined, this makes Moss Point a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Moss Point is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Moss Point is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Moss Point in 2010 was $21,075, which is wealthy relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,300 for a family of four.
+The per capita income in Moss Point in 2010 was $19,384, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,536 for a family of four.
 However, Moss Point contains both very wealthy and poor people as well.

 The most common language spoken in Moss Point is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.